TTT3R: 3D Reconstruction as Test-Time Training: Related Work

 \section{Related Work}

 \boldparagraph{SfM and SLAM.} Structure-from-Motion (SfM)~\citep{pollefeys1999self,pollefeys2004visual,snavely2008modeling,agarwal2011building,Schoenberger2016CVPR,snavely2006photo,Robust-CVD} and Simultaneous Localization and Mapping (SLAM)~\citep{newcombe2011dtam,mur2015orb,davison2007monoslam,engel2014lsd,CasualSAM,MegaSaM} have long been the foundation for 3D structure reconstruction and camera pose estimation.
 These methods rely on associating 2D correspondences~\citep{bay2008speeded,mur2015orb,lowe2004distinctive,detone2018superpoint,sarlin2020superglue} or minimizing reprojected photometric errors~\citep{engel2014lsd,engel2017direct}, followed by bundle adjustment (BA)~\citep{agarwal2010bundle,triggs2000bundle,Droid,tang2018ba,Vggsfm,acezero} for structure and motion refinement.
 Although highly effective when assembled into comprehensive systems~\citep{mur2015orb,Schoenberger2016CVPR}, these approaches often struggle in conditions of small camera parallax or ill-posed conditions (e.g., dynamic or textureless), leading to performance degradation.
-In this work, we investigate data-driven models with generalizable priors to enable dense 3D reconstruction even from dynamic and textureless video sequences.
+Recent work, such as MegaSaM~\cite{MegaSaM} and VIPE~\cite{vipe}, has demonstrated progress in adapting traditional SLAM paradigms to dynamic scenes by integrating semantic segmentation~\cite{Robust-CVD,vipe}, optical flows~\cite{zhao2022particlesfm,vipe,CasualSAM,MegaSaM}, and geometric constraints~\cite{cvd,CasualSAM,Robust-CVD,MegaSaM,vipe}.
+Concurrently, methods like VGGT-SLAM~\cite{vggtslam} and VGGT-Long~\cite{vggtlong} seek improved robustness by integrating learned front-ends~\cite{dust3r,VGGT,mast3rslam}.
+However, these methods require iterative optimization based on off-the-shelf estimation, where synchronization barriers often lead to cumulative errors and high computational overhead.
+This reliance hinders real-time online inference and learning scalability (e.g., the 'tabula rasa' blank slate limitation~\cite{cut3r}).
+In this work, we investigate data-driven feed-forward models with generalizable priors to enable dense 3D reconstruction even from dynamic and textureless video sequences.

 \boldparagraph{Offline Reconstruction Foundation Model.} The pioneering feedforward 3D reconstruction method \duster~\citep{dust3r} introduced an end-to-end formulation that directly predicts two pixel-aligned pointmaps~\citep{dsac,acezero,Scene_Coordinate} from an image pair.
 By leveraging a Transformer-based architecture~\citep{vit} and direct point supervision on large-scale 3D datasets, \duster inherently accounts for image matching~\citep{zeroCo,easi3r} and pose estimation~\citep{reloc3r,Alligat0R}, resulting in a reconstruction foundation model.
 Although some follow-up methods~\citep{monst3r,easi3r} extend \duster for robust dynamic scene reconstruction, they inherit the limitation of \duster, requiring costly global alignment when the number of input views exceeds two.
 To address this issue, Fast3R~\citep{Fast3R} and VGGT~\citep{VGGT} propose to use a large feedforward transformer with global attention that handles multiview inputs and predicts per-view pointmaps simultaneously, without the need for post-processing, leading to state-of-the-art 3D point and camera pose reconstruction.
 However, relying on the full attention~\citep{attention} causes a quadratic increase in computational and memory cost, and results in an offline process that requires re-running inference over all images whenever a new frame arrives.
 Instead, we aim for compute-efficient, on-the-fly streaming inference that supports long-sequence, real-time interactive, and compute-efficient applications.